Graft versus host disease (GVHD) is a major cause of morbidity and mortality following allogeneic hematopoietic cell transplantation (HCT).

-Acute and chronic forms have traditionally been defined based on the timeframe post transplant (less than or greater than 100 days, respectively).
-However, current consensus is that clinical manifestations guide whether the signs and symptoms of GVHD are acute, chronic, or an overlap syndrome.
+Current consensus is that clinical manifestations guide whether the signs and symptoms of GVHD are acute, chronic, or an overlap syndrome.

-Optimum treatment of both acute and chronic forms of GVHD is yet to be fully defined, but current practice usually involves the use of systemic corticosteroids with additional immunosuppressants as required, often as part of a clinical trial.
+Treatment usually involves the use of systemic corticosteroids with additional immunosuppressants as required, often as part of a clinical trial.

 Supportive care and monitoring are vital components of chronic GVHD management with emphasis on infection prophylaxis, physical therapy, nutritional status, pain control, and monitoring of drug-drug interactions and drug-related adverse effects.